Does BitLocker Slow Down SSD on Windows 11/10? UP to 45%

 First, you should check the BitLocker status:

 Step 1.
-Type in cmd in the Start menu search bar and run Command Prompt as administrator.
+To run Command Prompt as administrator, follow these steps: Type "cmd" in the Start menu search bar and run Command Prompt as administrator.
+This will open a new window with administrator privileges, allowing you to run elevated commands.

 conversion-status-encryption-method